viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

 =====================

-As usual, we can now perform some final structure fits over a fine-grained grid with subpicometer step.
+As usual, we can now perform some final structure fits over a fine-grained grid with subpicometre step.
 In particular, we should also optimize the **vibrational amplitudes**, which we have skipped so far.
 We recommend starting with the vibrational amplitudes here, since we have not touched them at all in the previous optimization step.